Read These Thoroughly

-If you have an idea that you think might fall within a gray area feel free ask us in your project's application.
-Make sure to include a description and the goal behind your project, and then post your question as an App Note within the application.
+If you have an idea that you think might fall within a gray area feel free ask us in your product's application.
+Make sure to include a description and the goal behind your product, and then post your question as a Message within the Dev Portal.
 We’ll be happy to provide you with feedback and work with you to achieve your goal without conflicting with policies we have in place to protect the player experience.

 - Think outside the box

 - Think of ways for players to evaluate and improve their own gameplay